ECM Repair

 Many DIYers jump to the conclusion that the ECM is the cause of their problems.
 In reality, ECMs, PCMs, and ECUs rarely fail.
 When they do, it’s often caused by another component, like a failed ignition coil.

-If you’ve performed all the diagnostic testing and confirmed beyond a doubt that the problem is the ECM, then you have only three choices: 1) buy a new unit from the dealer, 2) get yours rebuild from a competent module rebuilder, or 3) find one and a junkyard.
+If you’ve performed all the diagnostic testing and confirmed beyond a doubt that the problem is the ECM, then you have only three choices: 1) buy a new unit from the dealer, 2) get yours rebuilt from a competent module rebuilder, or 3) find one and a junkyard.

 Image by Moduleexperts.com